sz2404/PUI2018_sz2404/HW5_sz2404/README.md

 ## Assginment 4 - Citibike 2 questions

 ## Collaboration:
-I worked along in Assignment 1.
+I worked along in Assignment 1 and Assignment 3.
 I worked with Chang (Angel) Liu on Assignment 2 for finding literatures on Plos One.

 I consulted Chun-Chieh Tsai for Assignment 4 regarding coverting coordinates to borough names in NYC.

 Special thanks to Sally Zhang, a software engineer, who answered several of my technical question, regarding using append, json file reading etc.